-Together with Compensate, we planned the technical solution so that it can be scaled on all digital platforms in the future.
-From an architecture perspective, it was a really interesting challenge to build a model for this complex of a setup.
+Together with Compensate, we planned the technical solution to be scaled on all digital platforms in the future.
+From an architecture perspective, it was a really interesting challenge to build a model for this complex setup.

 The project was a complex undertaking and required active participation across the organisation.
-The team was composed of Columbia Road’s ecommerce platform advisors, a technical project manager, developers, and a designer.
+The team comprised Columbia Road’s ecommerce platform advisors, a technical project manager, developers, and a designer.
 On Compensate’s end, product, tech, sales and marketing, and legal teams were involved in the process.

 As a result, we successfully launched the Compensate ecommerce plugins for Shopify, WooCommerce and Magento.
 This solution makes it easier for online retailers and their communities to take action for the climate.